 Renting your own apartment can be very exciting.
-But, you need to find the best way to rent an apartment in Chicago to succeed.
+But, you need to find the best way to rent an apartment to succeed.
 The last thing you want is to be locked in a lease in an uncomfortable situation.
 This guide is to clarify the renting process and give you expert tips on doing it right.
-Follow these 10 easy steps to learn how to rent an apartment in Chicago.
+Follow these 10 easy steps to learn how to rent an apartment.

 1. Before You Start